boukew99/chitch/.github/ISSUE_TEMPLATE/proposal.md

 ## 🔍 Why It Matters

-_Explain why this is valuable or needed — could be solving a pain point, enhancing UX, docs, community, etc._
+_Explain why this is valuable or needed, could be solving a pain point, enhancing UX, docs, community, etc._

 ## 🤝 Type of Contribution